amitksinhaz/DogClassification/README.md

 * In summary, install the miniconda environment followed by the machine learning libraries including PyTorch

 ### Jupyter Notebook
-* From the repo, following Python notebook files can be used:
+* From the repo, dog_app Python notebook files can be used
 * jupyter notebook dog_app.ipynb